galliaproject/gallia-core/README.md

  There are other ways to go back and forth between the two (e.g. [reducing](#210120142925) as shown below)

 <a name="210121153206"></a>
-Internally, all object-wise operations on "streams" are actually just implicit MAP-pings, so that the following two expressions are equivalent
+Internally, all entity-wise operations on "streams" are actually just implicit MAP-pings, so that the following two expressions are equivalent
 ```scala
 """[{"foo": "bar1"}, {"foo": "bar2"}]""".stream()      .toUpperCase('foo)
 """[{"foo": "bar1"}, {"foo": "bar2"}]""".stream().map(_.toUpperCase('foo))